Cognigy/Documentation/docs/en/docs/live-agent/automation-rules.md

 5. Add actions.
 6. You can chain multiple conditions with the `AND` or `OR` operator, like in the example below.

-Example - Assigning a conversation to a team when the agent assist is active, and Status is Open when a new conversation is created.
+Example — Assigning a conversation to a team when an Agent Assist installation is active, and the Status is Open when a new conversation is created.

 - Add a name and a description
 - Select event as Conversation Created
 - Add two conditions and join them with the AND operator, Condition 1 - Conversation Status as Open and Condition 2 - Inbox as Agent Assist bot-default from the dropdown.
-- Add an action - Assign a team and select the team sales from the dropdown.
+- Add an action — Assign a team and select the team sales from the dropdown.
 (A team needs to be created before)

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-add-automation-rules.png" width="100%" alt="Live Agent Add Automation Rules" />